Bubbling complex projective structures with quasi-Fuchsian holonomy: Bubbles everywhere

-We can finally prove the main result. \begin{thm} Let $\rho:\pi_1(S)\to \pslc$ be quasi-Fuchsian.
+We can finally prove the main result. \begin{theorem} Let $\rho:\pi_1(S)\to \pslc$ be a Fuchsian representation.
 Then any simply developed structure with at most one real branch point is a bubbling.
-In particular the space of bubblings is connected, open and dense in $\mathcal{M}_{2,\rho}$. \end{thm} \proof At first let $\sigma$ be a geometrically branched and simply developed structure.
+In particular the space of bubblings is a connected, open and dense subspace of full measure in $\mathcal{M}_{2,\rho}$. \end{theorem} \begin{proof} At first let $\sigma$ be a geometrically branched and simply developed structure.
 Since its branch points are outside the real curve it belongs to some geometric piece $\mathcal{X}$ of the real decomposition.
-By \ref{everycomponenthasbbl} we know that $\mathcal{X}$ contains a bubbling.
-Moreover $\sigma$ avoids the subspace of $\mathcal{X}$ made of non simply developed structures.
-Then by \ref{bubblinginconcpt} $\sigma$ is a bubbling.
+By Theorem \ref{everycomponenthasbbl} we know that $\mathcal{X}$ contains a bubbling.
+Moreover $\sigma$ avoids the subspace of $\mathcal{X}$ made of non-simply developed structures.
+Then by Theorem \ref{bubblinginconcpt} $\sigma$ is a bubbling.
 In the case $\sigma$ has one real branch point, we can perform a movement of that branch point to go from $\sigma$ to some structure $\sigma'$ in some geometric piece of the real decomposition with $k^+=1$.
-Then the previous arguments apply verbatim, because the isotopy in \ref{geodesictwinpair} fixes the points of intersection between the embedded twin pair and the real curve, so that we are able to pick a bubble on $\sigma'$ and move back to $\sigma$ as in \ref{everycomponenthasbbl}.
-The subspace of structures left outside by this approach is the union of the subspaces of non simply developed structures and the one of structures with both branch points on the real curve; each of them has real codimension 2 in $\mathcal{M}_{2,\rho}$, which is a connected manifold of real dimension 4 by \cite{CDF}, so that the last statement follows. \endproof
+Then the previous arguments apply verbatim, because the isotopy in Lemma \ref{geodesictwinpair} fixes the points of intersection between the embedded twin pair and the real curve, so that we are able to pick a bubble on $\sigma'$ and move back to $\sigma$ as in Theorem \ref{everycomponenthasbbl}.
+The subspace of structures left outside by this approach is the union of the subspaces of non-simply developed structures and the one of structures with both branch points on the real curve; each of them has real codimension 2 in $\mathcal{M}_{2,\rho}$, which is a connected manifold of real dimension 4 by \cite{CDF} (see for instance Theorem \ref{t_complex_manifold} above), so that the last statement follows. \end{proof}